AOL83/RPSLS/README.md

 ## Sponsors

-A massive thank you to our community sponsors!
+A massive thank you to the slack community!